aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/converting-a-document/convert-a-document-to-mhtml-and-send-it-by-email/_index.md

 The following code example shows how to convert any document to MHTML and send it by email:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-ConvertDocumentToHTML-ConvertDocumentToMhtmlAndEmail.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-ConvertDocumentToHTML-ConvertDocumentToMhtmlAndEmail.cpp" >}}